 This fascinating temple was built between 1339 and 1345 and has been declared a UNESCO World Heritage site since 1994 due to its cultural and historical significance.

-It’s assumed that the temple was built right next to the Bamboo Forest in order to hold back evil forces and for good luck.
+It’s assumed that the temple was built right next to the Bamboo Forest to hold back evil forces and for good luck.

 6. One of the most famous Japanese actors once lived near the forest